-It is important to note these boundaries may not work for everyone, and you are encouraged to write your own.
-Additionally, setting a time to make a phone call to someone you love may be part of your self-care plan.
+It is important to note these boundaries may not work for everyone and you are encouraged to write your own.
+For example, setting a time to make a phone call to someone you love may be part of your self-care plan.

 If you choose not to use your phone on your self-care day, consider creating an emergency plan so that you can be contacted if absolutely necessary.
 Sharing your agenda for the day with an emergency contact is a way to prepare for this.
+That person can be the point of contact for those who may need to reach you in nonemergency stuations.

 Intention, as described by Wayne Dyer in The Power of Intention, is "a strong purpose or aim, accompanied by a determination to produce a desired result."
 Similar to goals, yet they are more focused on embodying a way of being and experiencing the world, rather than achieving and accomplishing tasks.
 Additionally, they are connected to a greater sense of purpose and meaning in life.
-Your intentions should be specific to you and the person you hope to become.
+Your intentions should be specific to you and the person you aspire to be.